Supergame (role-playing game)

-Supergame is a role-playing game originally published by DAG Productions in 1980, and now published by Precis Intermedia.
+Supergame is a superhero role-playing game originally published by DAG Productions in 1980, and now published by Precis Intermedia.

 Description

 Supergame is a superhero system featuring "build-it-yourself" character construction, with superpowers, rules for flying and magic, plus a combat system, armor and weapons, scenario suggestions, and campaign guidelines.

 Publication history

 Supergame was designed by Jay Hartlove and Aimée Karklyn, and was published by DAG Productions in 1980 as a 64-page book.
 The second edition was published in 1982 as a 40-page book featuring a color cover.

 Supplements included Reactor (1983) and The Heroes of Poseidonis (1984).

 The first and second editions are now published as a single volume by Precis Intermedia, with a third edition also available.

 Reception

+In Issue 33 of Abyss, Lew Bryson liked the game's approach to armor, and also liked the power of transformation described in the rules.
+But Bryson felt "The game is dragged down by a cumbersome combat system of compared [six-sided dice] rolls."
+Bryson pointed out that "[A shotgun] does less damage than a pistol ...
+Come on!"
+Although Bryson thought the production standards were good for a limited distribution game, the positives were outweighed by "mediocre art, equivocating text, and a disordered scattering of connected information."
+Bryson concluded, "the game is limited in conception, limited in imagination, and so far, limited in success."

-Lawrence Schick describes the system as "Undistinguished".
+In his book Heroic Worlds, Lawrence Schick described the system as "Undistinguished".